arandom0/jdownloader-automated-gallery-download/README.md

 **ADD CUSSTOM SUPPORT FOR SITES**
 - To add your custom support for sites, you need to @include (using regex) or @match it (top of the script where the other sites are)
 - Then you need set the proper global (Per site) variables for it in the set_per_site_vars() function
-  - The scirpt / names describe what each of those variables is for and whether it is manditroy or optional
+  - The scirpt describes what each of those variables is for and whether it is manditroy or optional

 ---

 **EXTRA INFO**
-- If you are using a Chromium based browser, you may want to switch to something like Firefox.
+- If you are using a Chromium-based browser, you may want to switch to Firefox.
   - Chromium will be implementing Manifest V3 soon which is very likely to take away functionality from the Tampermonkey extension
   - That would likely make the custom script used here useless